Everduin94/nvim-quick-switcher/README.md

 I wanted 1 binding to do what made sense, based on my current buffer.
 Thus, nvim-quick-switcher is quite verbose to configure.
 But it allows for a single mapping to switch to multiple different suffix, based on (current buffer) file name.

+## How I use nvim quick switcher
+TODO: Add my config and explanation